How to Do Sun Salutation B (Surya Namaskar B): A Step-by-Step Guide

 Downward-Facing-Dog

-• Invert the upper torso stretching the arms and spine to get into the down dog pose.
+• Invert your upper torso and stretch your arms and spine to fully enter the Downward Facing Dog pose.

 16. Half Forward Bend (Ardha Uttanasana)